CorporateRewards/docs-myrewards/source/index.html.md

 ## Update User

 The update user api is available to update user information.
 This uses the same params as the create user api above.
-The update user api however does not accept the password params.

 ``` http
 PUT /api/v2/users/123 HTTP/1.1